sezavala/codecheck3/build-instructions.md

 ## IntelliJ

-If you work on your own machine, I recommend the free "community" edition of IntelliJ as the IDE.
+If you work on your own machine, use the free "community" edition of IntelliJ as the IDE.
 If you use Codespaces, skip this section and read about the Visual Studio Code configuration instead.

 Import the Maven project.